rzsa/nuttx/Documentation/platforms/arm/stm32h7/boards/weact-stm32h750/index.rst

 ========

 This board can be flashed/programmed via DFU or SWD.
-The DFU is an alternative when you don't have a SWD programmer, but SWD offer more than flashing: you can use it for code debugging with GDB.
+The DFU is an alternative when you don't have a SWD programmer, but SWD offers more than flashing: you can use it for code debugging with GDB.
 So it is recommended that you have a SWD tool on your workbench.